tema-skakun/business-solutions/README.md

 - **Error Handling**: Improve error handling throughout the app, especially for network requests and localStorage operations.
 - **Code Splitting**: Implement code splitting to reduce the initial load time of the application.
 - **API Integration**: Integrate with a real backend API for fetching reviews, allowing for dynamic updates and user submissions.
-- **State Management**: Evaluate and potentially refactor state management to use modern solutions like React Context API or other state management libraries.
+- **State Management**: Evaluate and potentially refactor state management to use modern solutions like Redux Toolkit for simplified and efficient state management.
 - **Dockerization**: Provide a Docker setup for easier deployment and development environment consistency.